Layering finishes can be tricky. You might be staring at that oil-based polyurethane and wondering if a water-based topcoat is the right move.

 If you have just applied the oil-based poly, wait at least two weeks of curing time.
 Just like we mentioned, oil and water don’t mix – when wet.

 While two weeks is usually sufficient, you can play it safe and wait for two months.
 Curing time depends on temperature, humidity, and the type of wood finish.
-Ensure that the oil-based finish is no longer tacky before you move on to step 2.

 Note that you only need to wait this long for the first application.

-Step 2: Sand the Existing Coat
+Step 2: Sand the existing coat

 For this, you will need either 220 grit paper or 320 grit paper.
 220 grit sandpaper is more coarse than 320 grit, so I recommend this for older furniture.

 A refinishing job will require a bit more work as the condition of the surface may not be ideal.
 It may have a few dents and bruises, so you need a bit more elbow grease, or grit power, to smooth the surface.

 If what you are doing is your own water on oil job, then 320 grit should suffice.
 You can also use 220 grit paper for this, but remember to use a light touch, not aggressively, just enough to improve adhesion.